- Bacterial Infections 101 Pictures Slideshow

 - What is the prognosis of a Naegleria fowleri infection?

 - Where can people find additional information about Naegleria fowleri infections?

-How is a Naegleria fowleri infection diagnosed?
+How do health-care professionals diagnose a Naegleria fowleri infection?

 - N. fowleri nucleic acid tests in CSF or biopsy tissue using PCR

 - N. fowleri antigen tests in CSF or biopsy tissue using immunohistochemistry (IHC)

 - It is also possible to culture N. fowleri on a petri dish that is covered with a layer of bacteria.
 The culture is then observed for winding trails caused by the amoebae consuming the bacteria.
 This is not routinely done.

 The CDC PCR test is highly sensitive and specific for Naegleria fowleri, meaning it picks up even small numbers of amoebae and is rarely negative if the amoeba is truly present.